 They’re called “learnathons”, and they’re a fun new way of teaching students certain subjects.

-Learnathons, on the other hand are optimized sessions that teach participants how to apply what they learn as soon as possible.
-They are on the opposite end of how classroom teaching is organized, with lessons spread out over the course of a semester focusing on theory and weekly practice.
-They are a fairly new concept, but have created an environment for learning that is speeding up comprehension and application to levels that aren’t seen elsewhere.
+Learnathons are optimized learning sessions that teach participants how to apply what they learn, in a fast and effective manner.
+They are on the opposite end of how classroom teaching is organized, where lessons are spread out over the course of a semester and focused on theory and weekly practice.
+Learnathons are a fairly new concept, but have the ability to create an environment for learning that speeds up comprehension and application to levels that aren’t seen elsewhere.

-With learnathons popping up around on college campuses and in cities all over the world, here are some tips on how to run a great learnathon.
+With learnathons popping up around college campuses and in cities all over the world, we thought you might like try the method out too.
+So here are our three best tips on how to run a great learnathon!

-Learnathons can last for very long periods of time without any rest (Learnathon.org recommends six hours).
-It’s important to give attendees a break to relax, as learnathons are more about absorbing and applying knowledge than winning a competition.
-Have plenty of food and refreshments available for your participants.
+Learnathons can last for very long periods of time without any rest (Learnathon.org for example recommends six hours).
+It’s important to give attendees a break every once in a while though, as learnathons are more about absorbing and applying knowledge than winning a competition.
+Try to have plenty of food and refreshments available for your participants.
 A great way to get it for free is to have a local pizzeria or restaurant sponsor your learnathon.
-It’s a great way to get student to come back for your next one.
 Most importantly, have fun.
-Everyone is there for the same reason and you all want to learn about about a certain topic and put it to good use.
+It’s crucial that everyone gets a great experience so that they will want to come back again for your next learnathon.
+After all, everyone is there for the same reason: To learn about a certain topic and put it to good use!